CommandHandler Specification¶

 read_file¶

 Reads a file from within an allowed directory.
+Supports offset and line limits for reading specific sections of large files.
 Intended for the chat agent, not Discord slash commands.

 Parameters: